About Google ads

 - Websites you’ve visited that belong to businesses that advertise with Google

 - Non-personally identifying information in your Google account, like your age and gender

 - Previous interactions with Google’s ads, advertising services, or search results

-You recently clicked a search result for a kayaking website.
-Later, when you search for “vacations,” you might see an ad for a vacation destination where you can kayak.
+You recently clicked on a search result for a kayaking website, or you recently visited that website.
+Later, when you search for “vacations,” you might see a personalized ad for a vacation destination where you can kayak.